istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 Configuration of XFF and XFCC headers is managed via `MeshConfig` during Istio installation or by adding a pod annotation.
 Note that the `Meshconfig` configuration is a global setting for all gateway workloads, while pod annotations override the global setting on a per-workload basis.

-To simplify configuring network topology during installation create a single YAML file to pass to `istioctl`:
+To simplify configuring network topology during installation, create a single YAML file to pass to `istioctl`:

 {{< text yaml >}}
 cat <<'EOF' > topology.yaml